Dates & Prices

 Please note that the following is only intended as a guide.
 The actual itinerary may be changed if necessary due to local conditions, road closures, etc.

-Day 1, xxth March: Arrival in Kolkota, flight to Dibrugarh and road travel to Miao.
+Day 1, 18th March: Arrival in Kolkota, flight to Dibrugarh and road travel to Miao.
 Check in at Check in at Gibbonsland Resort/Namdapha Jungle Camp in Miao on the outskirts of Namdapha National Park

 Day 2: Travel to Deban while butterflying on the way (room sharing)